CollinHeist/TitleCardMaker/docs/getting_started/connections/tmdb.md

 Servers.
 It is also the only Connection which can provided Episode translations, Series logos[^1], backdrops, and posters.

+1. Click the <span class="example md-button">Add Connection</span> button to
+create a blank Connection.

-1. Click the external link :octicons-link-external-16: icon and open the TMDb [Getting Started](https://developer.themoviedb.org/docs/getting-started) page.
+2. Click the external link :octicons-link-external-16: icon next to _API Key_
+and open the TMDb
+[Getting Started](https://developer.themoviedb.org/docs/getting-started) page.

-2. Follow their instructions to generate an API key for yourself.
+3. Follow their instructions to generate an API key for yourself.
 You can put whatever you'd like in the application details (such as TCM, nunya, etc.).
 Copy the generated API key.